 Applying Knowledge and Examples

-- Report pests early: Escalate sightings promptly so professional control measures can be arranged and documented.
+- Report promptly: Escalate sightings or suspected infestations through approved reporting routes so appropriate control measures can be arranged.

 Responsibilities and Legislation